Frequently Asked Questions

 If at any time a full-time student drops below 12 hours, the student changes to part-time status.
 The student loses eligibility for intercollegiate sports and cannot remain in campus residence halls except with special permission of the Vice President for Student Life.
 Financial aid may also be affected.

-Q: Do students need to enroll in Rhetoric, IOCC, and Cultural Studies?
+Q: Do students need to enroll in Rhetoric and Values Conflicts?

 A: Yes!
 This is the heart of our liberal arts curriculum and all full-time students at MacMurray must be enrolled in these required courses as deemed appropriate.
 Even students who expect to transfer must register for these courses.

-Q: May students take summer school courses at a junior college?
+Q: May students take summer school courses at a community college or other college or university?

 Q: May students adjust their final exam schedules to get a ride home or to go on a family vacation?